fagia/gitlab-playground/README.md

 #### Add a subgroup for CI/CD commands

 Create a new subgroup inside the 'tech-lunch' group, name it 'ci-cd-commands'.
 This subgroup will contain some common CI/CD commands (such as triggering new pipelines or waiting for running pipelines to terminate).
-These commands will have the form of docker images that can be pulled and runned inside the 'tech-lunch' private group.
+These commands will have the form of docker images that can be pulled and runned inside the 'tech-lunch' private group pipelines.

 #### Create the first CI/CD command